-The stimulant use disorder diagnosis applies to anyone significantly impaired by the impact of cocaine addiction or any other form of stimulant addiction, as well as to anyone significantly impaired by the non-dependent abuse of cocaine or any other stimulant drug or medication.
-Doctors view impairment as significant when any given individual has at least two symptoms of cocaine/stimulant addiction or cocaine/stimulant abuse.
-The severity of the disorder increases with the number of symptoms present, and maximally affected people have a total of 11 separate symptoms.
+Cocaine addiction is a stimulant use disorder.
+The diagnosis applies to people significantly impaired by cocaine addiction or other stimulants.
+The diagnosis also applies to people significantly impaired by the non-dependent abuse of stimulant drugs.
+Doctors view impairment as significant when people have at least two symptoms of cocaine/stimulant addiction or cocaine/stimulant abuse.
+The severity of the disorder increases with the number of symptoms present.
+People most affected have a total of 11 separate symptoms.

 To learn more about Cocaine Addiction Treatment, call 844-876-5568